How to Get Great Photos in Any Weather Conditions | Iceland Landscape Photography

 Here are two more waterfall images, taken during completely different weather situations.
 The first is my absolute favorite image from that stormy shoot.
 The photo truly felt like something out of a strange fairytale.
 The image on the right however is a different waterfall, taken during bright sunny blue sky conditions.
 Which at first felt like a bit of a bummer for the spot we were shooting.
 Here’s why…

-This Canyon has been on my bucket list for a few years now.
-I have always wanted to see it with my own eyes.
-It certainly did not disappoint.
-This spot was spectacular.
-The image above was not my favorite, another decent shot of the canyon, but nothing that I was really excited about.
 When we started the hike to this Canyon there were gorgeous clouds swirling around the peak which created a beautiful atmosphere to witness, but as we got closer those clouds dissipated.
 At first, I was a bit discouraged, thinking maybe I would need to revisit this place with moodier conditions.
 But having that clear blue sky opened up this incredible rainbow on one of the falls.
 These rainbow shots ended up being some of my favorite work of the year.

 This was one of the most surreal shoots I have ever had.
 It was an opportunity created directly from conditions that at first didn’t even want.
 So maybe my first idea of that Canyon shot didn’t turn out exactly how I had planned, but the spontaneous moments found along the way were so much better.